Grouloo/shulk/README.md

 console.log(offTV.currentChannel) // > error TS2339: Property 'currentChannel' does not exist on type '{ _state: "Off"}'
 ```

-### You can match states!
+### You can match unions!

 Guess what?
-You can evaluate states in a match expression, simply by using the name of each state.
+You can evaluate unions in a match expression, simply by using the tag of each variant.
 It will even infer the correct type when using the `case` method!

 ```ts
 match(myTV).with({